Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 # Maui Smart Grid Project

-Daniel Zhang, Software Developer
+Daniel Zhang (張道博), Software Developer

 ## Overview

-Provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
+This software provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
 Source data arrives in multiple formats including XML, tab-separated values, and comma-separated values.
 Issues for this project are tracked at the [Hawaii Smart Energy Project YouTRACK instance](http://smart-energy-project.myjetbrains.com/youtrack/rest/agile/).

 ### Software Features
+* Open-source (BSD license) code in Python 2.7x.
-* Parsing of source data is provided for the multiple formats.
+* Parsing of source data is provided for multiple formats.
 * Insertion of data to a data store (PostgreSQL 9.1) is performed by executing a script from the command-line.
-* Source files to create the data store are available.
+* Source files to recreate the structure of the data store are available.
-* Unit testing of data processing operations is provided by a test suite implemented through `unittest`.
+* Unit testing of data processing operations is provided by a test suite implemented through Python's `unittest`.

 ## Implementation

-Code is written using Python 2.7.
+The code is written in Python 2.7x.
 It has a testing suite implemented through `unittest`.

 The database schema is illustrated in `docs/meco-direct-derived-schema-v3.pdf`.

 Data parsing is performed by the ElementTree XML parser.
-Data store operations are implemented through the psycopg2 PostgreSQL library.
+Data store operations are implemented through the `psycopg2` PostgreSQL library.

-Data processing involves inserting nested sets of data linked by the primary keys, generated as sequential integer values, of the preceding table.
+Data processing involves inserting nested sets of data linked by their primary keys, generated as sequential integer values, of the preceding table.
 Foreign keys are determined by a separate class that holds the last primary key used for each table.
 The design for this feature is illustrated in `docs/fk-value-determiner.pdf`.

 ### Database Schema
-A SQL dump, produced by pg_dump, of the database schema is provided for reference only.
+A SQL dump, produced by `pg_dump`, of the database schema is provided for reference only.

 The schema consists of the following components.

 1. Energy data
-    * Event data is not included in the schema
+    * Event data is not included in the schema (Event data is scheduled for inclusion in Version 3)
 2. Location Records
 3. Meter Records
 4. Weather Data (Kahalui Station)